LONDON MARKETS: U.K. Stocks Break 2-day Losing Streak After Pound's Mini 'flash Crash'

 A positive tone coming from U.S. markets on Thursday also helped spur an upbeat mood in Friday's session in Europe.
 After logging their worst loss since September, U.S. stocks on Thursday closed higher (http://www.marketwatch.com/story/fragile-start-ahead-for-us-stocks-as-political-concerns-weigh-heavy-2017-05-18) as positive economic data offered a glimmer of optimism.
 Asia also ended mostly higher (http://www.marketwatch.com/story/asia-pacific-stocks-stabilize-after-uneasy-week-of-trading-2017-05-18).

-Energy companies were also rising as oil prices climbed (http://www.marketwatch.com/story/optimism-ahead-of-opec-meeting-drives-further-gains-for-oil-2017-05-19) on optimism major oil producers will agree to extend production cuts at the closely watched Organization of the Petroleum Exporting Countries meeting next week.
-Shares of BP PLC (BP.LN) (BP.LN) added 0.7% and Royal Dutch Shell PLC (RDSB.LN) (RDSB.LN) gained 0.3%.
+Energy companies rose as oil prices climbed (http://www.marketwatch.com/story/optimism-ahead-of-opec-meeting-drives-further-gains-for-oil-2017-05-19) on optimism major oil producers will agree to extend production cuts at the closely watched Organization of the Petroleum Exporting Countries meeting next week.
+Shares of BP PLC (BP.LN) (BP.LN) added 0.7% and Royal Dutch Shell PLC (RDSB.LN) (RDSB.LN) gained 0.2%.

 (END) Dow Jones Newswires